-Gitcoin is an open-source, community-led project to help fund 'public goods' (projects which benefit everyone) in the Ethereum ecosystem.
-This can include projects such as open-source software, journalism, and community engagement.
+Gitcoin is an open-source, community-led project to help fund 'public goods'.
+This can include projects such as open-source software, journalism, education and community engagement.
 Gitcoin matches funders to people and projects looking for funding.
-It's built as a decentralized application on Ethereum.

 Gitcoin was founded to better align incentives in open-source development.
 Previously, many vital actors in the open-source ecosystem, from coders to designers, were not properly rewarded for the economic value they generated.
 Gitcoin wants to change that.

 So far, Gitcoin has managed to raise over $58 million USD in public good funding.
 You can see how the grant funding is broken down here.

 With Gitcoin you can support the growth of projects that you believe offer value to others regardless of how big or small they may be.

 Gitcoin uses a process called 'Quadrating Funding' (QF), which matches your donations with contributions from sponsors of Gitcoin's QF fund.
 This means lots of small donations can more impact than larger single donations.
 Watch this video to learn more.